 The Honors Program enhances the university experience for undergraduate students by offering opportunities for students to work closely with faculty who are passionate about their subjects and about teaching, to socialize with highly motivated students, and to better prepare themselves for post-baccalaureate studies.

-Students can earn undergraduate degrees with dual-language emphasis (English/Spanish) through the Biliterate Certificate Program.
+Students can earn undergraduate degrees with dual-language emphasis through the Spanish-English Biliterate Certificate Program.
 By earning the certificate, students demonstrate proficiency in both languages.
 The Biliterate Certificate is available with all undergraduate majors.

-By redesigning our general education requirements, OLLU has made it easier for our students to double major or double minor easier, faster and cheaper.
+By redesigning our general education requirements, OLLU has made it easier for our students to double major or double minor easier, faster and at less expense.
 With proper planning with an adviser, many double majors or double minors can be completed in about four years.

 The Accelerated Bachelor's to Master's (ABM) program allows undergraduate students to begin completing requirements for a master's degree during their senior year.
-By pursuing the accelerated program, students are able to complete a master's degree quicker and cheaper than those who choose the traditional track.
+By pursuing the accelerated program, students are able to complete a master's degree faster and at less expense than those who choose the traditional track.

 The summer tuition grant allows eligible upperclassmen to take up to eight credit hours tuition free during the summer.
 By utilizing this grant, students are able to stay on track to graduate while taking on less debt.